Depravity is an act that violates the natural rights one human has with another human or with the Creator.

 Wherein in time past ye walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience: Among whom also we all had our conversation in times past in the lusts of our flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others.
 (Ephesians 2:2-3 KJV)

-This is not say the actual air (which consists of hydrogen, oxygen, etc.) that we breathe is the Prince of the Power of the Air, but rather that as we cannot see the elements that we breathe, neither can we see the spirit of the Prince that has the power to reign over us all, if we allow him to further entice our desires to do evil, before we can change our minds to do what is right.
-We become by nature children of wrath, when we follow the ways of the world, which are wrapped up in the lusts of the flesh, lusts of the eyes and the pride of life—self-preservation leading to self-first and a sense of superiority.
+This is not to say that the actual air (which consists of hydrogen, oxygen, etc.) that we breathe is the Prince of the Power of the Air, but rather that just as we cannot see the elements we breathe, we also cannot see the spirit of the Prince who has the power to reign over us all if we allow him to further entice our desires to do evil before we can change our minds to do what is right.
+We become, by nature, children of wrath when we follow the ways of the world, which are wrapped up in the lusts of the flesh, the lusts of the eyes, and the pride of life—self-preservation leading to self-first-ness and a sense of superiority.

 An apple becomes spoiled with a spot of rot.
-The rot can be cut out and the rest of the apple can be eaten.
-If the rot is left in the apple, it’s not long before the apple is terrible to the taste.
+The rot can be cut out, and the rest of the apple can be eaten.
+However, if the rot is left in the apple, it’s not long before the apple becomes terrible to the taste.
 Nobody eats rotten apples.
 Worse still, one rotten apple is sufficient to cause a whole barrel of apples to become rotten.
 The fungus spreads or sends signals to the other apples to begin decomposing.
-Each apple doesn’t rot at the same time as the first apple, some can be saved, but much depends on the terrain, the conditions in which they are being stored.
+Each apple doesn’t rot at the same time as the first apple; some can be saved, but much depends on the terrain and the conditions in which they are being stored.

 Likewise, not all people are corrupted in the same way as others may be.
-The variations of moral corruption are such that, depending upon the environment, evil finds itself only able to flourish under conditions that bring death and destruction sporadically.
+The variations of moral corruption are such that, depending on the environment, evil finds itself only able to flourish under conditions that bring death and destruction sporadically.
 All too often, people recognize that doing evil to everyone is unwise, and if any evil is to be done, certain types of evil actions are more advantageous than others, at least in the short term.
-The saying that evil flourishes when good men do nothing, may be true, but righteousness is not necessarily what people are calling good; for a righteous person ceases to be good if he or she permits evil to happen.
+The saying that evil flourishes when good men do nothing may be true, but righteousness is not necessarily what people are calling good; for a righteous person ceases to be good if he or she permits evil to happen.
 Yet when we call a person good, we are not saying that the person is righteous.
-However, it is only righteousness that is really good.
-Anything less than being one hundred per cent righteous is corruption.
-This means being morally depraved.
+However, it is only righteousness that is truly good.
+Anything less than being one hundred percent righteous is corruption, which means being morally depraved.

-The argument that "all are morally depraved in some way, therefore, total depravation exists throughout the world," would make sense if this were the case for children who had not sinned.
-Just as an apple can be thrown into a barrel of rotten apples and taken out before the rot gets it, so too can children be kept from the ways of the world and not have to sin.
+The argument that "all are morally depraved in some way; therefore, total depravity exists throughout the world" would make sense if this were the case for children who had not sinned.
+Just as an apple can be thrown into a barrel of rotten apples and taken out before the rot affects it, so too can children be kept from the ways of the world and not have to sin.
 Many children are protected from the evils of this world.
 Unfortunately, as soon as a child is distracted and focuses on desiring something belonging to another, depravity lurks in the shadows.

-Essentially, then we are not born depraved, nor are necessarily born into a depraved household, but we are born into a world governed by depravity, even if every individual is not totally depraved and utterly given over to the Devil.
+Essentially, then, we are not born depraved, nor are we necessarily born into a depraved household, but we are born into a world governed by depravity, even if every individual is not totally depraved and utterly given over to the Devil.
 Besides, many individuals have strong wills.
-This is none too evident in the feats demonstrated by eastern monks, who practice martial arts, or the “Buddha boy”, who went for more than six months without drinking or eating, while meditating under a tree.
+This is evident in the feats demonstrated by Eastern monks who practice martial arts, or the “Buddha boy,” who went for more than six months without drinking or eating while meditating under a tree.

 Difficult to believe but 15 year old Ram Bahadur Bomjon of Nepal spent ten months from 16th May, 2005, meditating in the same pose under a tree, without eating or drinking for ten months.
 A Discovery Channel film crew visited in 2006 and filmed him continuously for 96 hours sitting and meditating under the tree without movement or receiving any sustenance.